qgis/QGIS-Documentation/source/docs/user_manual/print_composer/print_composer.rst

 **Cache** is the default preview mode for newly added Print Composer maps.

-You can resize the map element by clicking on the |mActionSelect|
+You can resize the map item by clicking on the |mActionSelect|
-:sup:`Select/Move item` button, selecting the element, and dragging one of the blue handles in the corner of the map.
+:sup:`Select/Move item` button, selecting the item, and dragging one of the blue handles in the corner of the map.
 With the map selected, you can now adapt more properties in the map :guilabel:`Item Properties` tab.

-To move layers within the map element, select the map element, click the
+To move layers within the map item, select the map item, click the
 |mActionMoveItemContent| :sup:`Move item content` icon and move the layers within
-the map element frame with the left mouse button.
-After you have found the right place for an element, you can lock the element position within the Print Composer canvas.
-Select the map element and use the toolbar |lock| :sup:`Lock Selected Layer` or the :menuselection:`Items` tab to Lock the element.
-The element can only be unlocked using the :menuselection:`Items` tab.
+the map item frame with the left mouse button.
+After you have found the right place for an item, you can lock the item position within the Print Composer canvas.
+Select the map item and use the toolbar |lock| :sup:`Lock Selected Layer` or the :menuselection:`Items` tab to Lock the item.
+The item can only be unlocked using the :menuselection:`Items` tab.

 .. _`composer_main_properties`: